jundalisay/sp/content/en/research/indian/gospel/chapter-25.md

 For now I am wide awake in the sleeplessness of yoga.
 O Divine Mother, made one with Thee in yoga-sleep at last, My slumber I have lulled asleep for evermore.
-512I bow my head, says Prasad, before desire and liberation;
+I bow my head, says Prasad, before desire and liberation;
 Knowing the secret that Kāli is one with the highest Brahman, I have discarded, once for all, both righteousness and sin.
 Sri Ramakrishna continued: